akirschner89/speed-tests/README.md

 node run-tests.js
 ```

-### note - the first test won`t run until after the specified interval from the tickInterval variable e.g. out of the box it`s every 12 minutes
+### note - the first test won't run until after the specified interval from the `tickInterval` variable e.g. out of the box it's every 12 minutes